rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 ## Unrecoverable Errors with `panic!`

-Sometimes, bad things happen, and there's nothing that you can do about it.
+Sometimes, bad things happen, and there’s nothing that you can do about it.
 For these cases, Rust has the `panic!` macro.
 When this macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-The most common situation this occurs in is when a bug of some kind has been detected and it's not clear to the programmer how to handle the error.
+The most common situation this occurs in is when a bug of some kind has been detected and it’s not clear to the programmer how to handle the error.

 > #### Unwinding
 > By default, when a `panic!` occurs, the program starts